 - New River Watershed’s Natural Beauty: local wildlife, healthy habitat & natural beauty

 A committee of judges will select designs that are graphically bold with clear messages and potential to engage multiple audiences.
-Design submissions will be accepted through March 22 and finalists will be selected and notified by March 29.
 Artists will receive a $350 stipend for their completed works.
 Additional detail on design guidelines and a design template can be found below.

 For additional information: